druisim12/Video-Object-Detection-LAB-2-Assignment/README.md

 ### 3.4.
 CPU Configuration

-All of our testing is to run on the CPU.
+All of our testing was to run on the CPU.
 We used this to evade any additional gpu problems.
-If you want to edit it to run on a GPU, modify the YAML configuration files to change the device, but we cannot guarantee that it will work.
+If you want to edit it to run on a GPU, modify the YAML configuration files to change the device, but we cannot guarantee that it will work by itself, so necessary changes may be needed.

 ```yaml
 DEVICE: "cpu"